Dallington, East Sussex: Governance

-The lowest level of government is the Dallington parish council.
+The lowest level of government is the Dallington Parish Council.
 The parish council is responsible for local amenities such as the provision of litter bins, bus shelters and allotments.
 They also provide a voice into the district council meetings.
 The parish council comprises five councillors with elections being held every four years.

-Rother District council provides the next level of government with services such as refuse collection, planning consent, leisure amenities and council tax collection.
+The Rother District Council provides the next level of government with services such as refuse collection, planning consent, leisure amenities and council tax collection.
 Dallington lies within the Darwell ward, which provides two councillors.

-East Sussex county council is the third tier of government, providing education, libraries and highway maintenance.
-Brightling falls within the Rother North West ward.
+The East Sussex County Council is the third tier of government, providing education, libraries and highway maintenance.

 The UK Parliament constituency for Dallington is Bexhill and Battle.

 Prior to Brexit in 2020, Dallington was part of the South East England constituency in the European Parliament.